-Water travel time through entire soil profile - this factor uses the saturated hydraulic conductivity (Ksat) and thickness of each soil horizon, to estimate the number of hours that would be required for a given volume of water to move through the entire soil profile.
-One advantage of this method for accounting for the rate of water movement is that the properties and thickness of each soil horizon are accounted for, rather than using an overall hydraulic conductivity or permeability class for the entire profile.
-This method will account for subtle differences between soils in texture, structure, horizon thickness, and depth to water-restricting layers.
-More discussion of this method is available at the Oregon State University Extension Publication available at : http://ir.library.oregonstate.edu/xmlui/bitstream/handle/1957/15296/em8708.pdf?sequence=4 (4).
+Water travel time through entire soil profile.---This factor uses the saturated hydraulic conductivity (Ksat) and thickness of each soil horizon to estimate the number of hours required for a given volume of water to move through the entire soil profile.
+One advantage of this method for accounting for the rate of water movement is that the properties and thickness of each soil horizon are accounted for, which is preferable to using an overall hydraulic conductivity or permeability class for the entire profile.
+This method accounts for subtle differences caused by texture, structure, horizon thickness, and depth to water-restricting layers.
+More discussion of this method is available in the Oregon State University Extension Publication at http://ir.library.oregonstate.edu/xmlui/bitstream/handle/1957/15296/em8708.pdf?sequence=4 (Huddleston, 1998).

-Available water capacity - this factor accounts for the cumulative amount of water available to plants that the entire soil profile can hold at field capacity to a depth of 150 cm.
+Available water capacity.---This factor accounts for the cumulative amount of plant-available water that the soil profile can hold at field capacity to a depth of 150 cm.
 The more water the soil profile can hold, the less water is available for deep leaching.

-Depth and duration of water table - this factor uses a water table index based on the minimum average depth to a water table, and the number of months that the water table is present during the months of April through October.
-It is used to account for the loss of nitrates to the atmosphere as nitrous oxide or nitrogen gas from denitrification under anaerobic conditions caused by water saturation.
-The higher the water table and the longer it’s duration, the larger the quantity of nitrates that would potentially be lost to the atmosphere, and therefore not be available for deep leaching.
+Depth and duration of water table.---This factor uses a water table index based on the minimum average depth to a water table and the number of months that the water table is present from April through October.
+It accounts for the loss of nitrates to the atmosphere as nitrous oxide or nitrogen gas from denitrification under anaerobic conditions caused by water saturation.
+The higher the water table and the longer it’s duration, the larger the quantity of nitrates that would potentially be lost to the atmosphere and therefore not be available for deep leaching.

-Slope gradient adjusted for hydrologic soil group - the steeper the slope gradient, the higher the potential surface runoff, resulting in less water available to move through the soil profile.
-The following adjustments are made to the slope gradient by hydrologic group to account for potential surface runoff differences:
+Slope gradient adjusted for hydrologic soil group.---The steeper the slope gradient, the higher the potential surface runoff, and therefore the less water available to move through the soil profile.
+The following adjustments are made to the slope gradient by hydrologic group to account for potential differences in surface runoff:

-Hydrologic group A - slope % x 0.75
+Hydrologic group A: Slope % x 0.75

-Hydrologic group B - slope % x 0.85
+Hydrologic group B: Slope % x 0.85

-Hydrologic group C - slope % x 0.95
+Hydrologic group C: Slope % x 0.95

-Hydrologic group D - no adjustment
+Hydrologic group D: No adjustment

-Anion exchange capacity (AEC) - this factor was added in the September 2016 revision to account for soils that generate anion exchange capacity under acidic conditions.
-Highly weathered Ultisols and Oxisols, volcanic Andisols, and organic Histosols have AEC under acidic conditions (6).
-This means that the soil becomes positively charged and attracts, retains, and supplies negatively charged anions, including nitrate, which reduces the risk of nitrate leaching.
+Anion exchange capacity (AEC) .---This factor was added in the September 2016 revision to account for soils that generate anion exchange capacity under acidic conditions.
+Highly weathered Ultisols and Oxisols, volcanic Andisols, and organic Histosols have AEC under acidic conditions (University of Hawai’i, 2007).
+These soils become positively charged and attract, retain, and supply negatively charged anions, including nitrate, which therefore reduces the risk of nitrate leaching.

-The following criteria are used to reduce the nitrate leaching potential numerical ratings if the minimum representative pH in water is 5.5 or less in some part of the 0-100 cm depth.
+The following criteria are used to reduce the numerical ratings of nitrate leaching potential if the minimum representative pH in water is 5.5 or less in some part of the soil at a depth of 0-100 cm.

-.
-Andisols - subtract 0.30 .
-Oxisols - subtract 0.25 .
-Histosols - subtract 0.20 .
-Ultisols - subtract 0.20
+Andisols: Subtract 0.30

+Oxisols: Subtract 0.25

+Histosols: Subtract 0.20

+Ultisols: Subtract 0.20

 Evaluations and Rules for the NASIS Nitrate Leaching Potential Interpretation